+(correct-xexpr? v success-k fail-k) \rightarrow any/c

+v : any/c

+success-k : (-> any/c)

+fail-k : (exn:invalid-xexpr? . -> . any/c)

 '''

-\begin{array}{l} (\texttt{correct-xexpr?} \ v \ \texttt{success-}k \ fail-k) \ \to \ \texttt{any/c} \\ v : \texttt{any/c} \\ \texttt{success-}k : (-> \texttt{any/c}) \\ fail-k : (\texttt{exn:invalid-xexpr?} \ . \ -> \ . \ \texttt{any/c}) \\ \end{array}

-'''

-Like validate-xexpr, except that success-k is called on each valid leaf, and fail-k is called on invalid leaves; the fail-k may return a value instead of raising an exception of otherwise escaping.
+Like validate-xexpr, except that success-k is called on each valid leaf, and fail-k is called on invalid leaves; the fail-k may return a value instead of raising an exception or otherwise escaping.
 Results from the leaves are combined with and to arrive at the final result.

-4 Parameters
+5 Parameters